 If you are pregnant now or planning to get pregnant in the near future or just simply curious about medically induced labour, then this article is a must-read for you.
 Here is a true account of how an ordinary woman's medically induced labour was like.
 Watch it play out, hour-by-hour.

 With both pregnancies, I was very against labour induction for multiple reasons.
 First of all, I had heard way too many horror stories of how much worse the pain is as opposed to letting one’s body go into labour naturally.

-Since I am in favor of natural, pain medicine-free births, I was afraid that I would change my mind with the extreme pain.
+Since I am in favour of natural, pain medicine-free births, I was afraid that I would change my mind with extreme pain.